 In addition, applicants have the flexibility to represent the maximum potential to emit (PTE) of their facilities based on capacity or design, as long as these values are less than any PBR conditions or the general requirements of §106.4.
-If the quantity of emissions is greater than these amounts, the incremental difference is required to be reviewed under permit amendment procedures and will be subject to BACT, public notice (as appropriate per §39.402), and impacts review guidelines.
+If the quantity of emissions is greater than these amounts, the increase in previously unauthorized emissions will require review for the facility under permit amendment procedures and the facilities will be subject to BACT, public notice (as appropriate per §39.402), and impacts review guidelines.
 Applicants may also voluntarily represent any emission value less than PTE for inclusion on the permit MAERT and the values listed will become federally enforceable limits.
 It should also be noted that SP representations become limitations and any emission limits in the registration or on a table are already federally enforceable limits.
+If the emissions increase would result in the facility no longer meeting the standard permit, a review under permit amendment procedures will be required and the facilities will be subject to BACT, public notice (as appropriate per §39.402), and impacts review guidelines.